gradle/actions/setup-gradle/README.md

       run: ./gradlew build
 ```

-The `contents: write` permission is required in order to submit (but not generate) the dependency graph file.
+The `contents: write` permission is required to submit (but not generate) the dependency graph file.
 Depending on [repository settings](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token), this permission may be available by default or may need to be explicitly enabled in the workflow file (as above).

 > [!IMPORTANT]